cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In the online phase, the client and server engage in a two message protocol to compute the protocol output.
 This section describes the protocol details for each protocol variant.
-Throughout each description the following implicit parameters are assumed to exist:
+Throughout each description the following parameters are assumed to exist:

-- GG, a prime-order group implementing the API described in {{pog}}.
+- G, a prime-order Group implementing the API described in {{pog}}.
-- contextString, a domain separation tag constructed during context setup as created in {{offline}}.
+- contextString, a PublicInput domain separation tag constructed during context setup as created in {{configuration}}.
-- skS and pkS, the private and public keys configured for client and server in {{offline}}.
+- skS and pkS, a Scalar and Element representing the private and public keys configured for client and server in {{offline}}.

 Applications serialize protocol messages between client and server for transmission.
 Specifically, values of type Element are serialized to SerializedElement values,